-I have put together two fun recipes to pump up your PB&Jam.
-These are not your standard slap-together and eat-over-the-kitchen-sink varieties, but worth the extra effort if you have time.
+I have put together two fun recipes to pump up your PB&J jam.
+These are not your standard slap-together-and-eat-over-the-kitchen-sink varieties, but worth the extra effort if you have time.

 Not quite ready for ultimate status?
 You can level up your PB&J by grilling it (or pan-frying, for you literal types out there), adding some crunchy potato chips or fresh fruit into the fold, or of course, you can always add a bit of chocolate!
 There are also lots of fun flavored peanut butters out there to play with.
 No matter what, you may want to grab a few extra napkins.
 And maybe a spoon …

 • 2 slices whole grain bread or cinnamon bread, lightly toasted

 • 2 Tbsp. natural peanut butter o 1 teaspoon cinnamon

 • 1 banana, sliced in half lengthwise

 - In a small bowl, stir together the peanut butter, and cinnamon.
 Set aside.

 In a small pan over medium heat, melt the coconut oil.
 Place bananas in pan, sprinkle with brown sugar and cook until golden brown and sugar caramelizes.

 On one slice of bread, spread the peanut butter and chopped peanuts.
 Top with the cooked bananas and any caramel sauce that was made.